Short Forex: Selling Currency Explained

 Just click on the side of the quote that says ‘Sell.’
 After you have sold, to close the position, you would want to ‘Buy,’ the same amount (if you end up buying at a lower price than where it was sold, you would end up with a profit).
 You could also choose to close a partial portion of your trade.

-For example, let’s assume we initiated a short position for 1 contract and sold GBP/EUR when price was at 1.29.
+As an example, let’s assume we initiated a short position for 1 contract and sold GBP/EUR when the price was at 1.29.

 If the price has moved lower, the trader could realise a profit on the trade.
 But let’s assume for a moment that our trader expected further declines and did not want to close the entire position.
 Rather, they wanted to close half of the position to cover the initial cost, while still retaining the ability to stay in the trade.

 The trader that is short 1 contract GBP/EUR can then manually enter in 0.5, then click on the ‘Close’ button to begin the trade closing process – offsetting half of the short position that was previously held.

 Our trader, at that point, would have realised the price difference on half of the trade from their 1.29 entry price to the lower price they were able to close on.
 The remainder of the trade would continue in the market until the trader decided to buy another 0.5 contracts in GBP/EUR to ‘offset,’ the rest of the position.

 How to manage the risk of short selling currencies